Architecture Overview

 - Client sends memory via REST API with API key

-- Batch is flushed to Arc (configurable size/interval)
+- Batch is flushed to that org's Arc instance (configurable size/interval)

 - Arc stores memory in columnar Parquet format